-A cash subsidy for small employers of 50% of apprentice or trainee wages, up to a maximum of $21,000 ($7,000 per quarter) per apprentice or trainee during the 9 month period from 1 January to 30 September 2020.
+A cash subsidy for small employers of 50% of eligible apprentice or trainee wages, up to a maximum of $21,000 ($7,000 per quarter) per apprentice or trainee during the period from 1 January to 31 March 2021.
+In addition, medium-sized businesses will now be eligible for subsidy, for wages paid from 1 July 2020 to 31 March 2021.

 Note: there is no restriction on which industries can access this measure.